 - stock up on medications

-- ask a friend or family member to shop for groceries for you
+- ask a friend or family member to shop for groceries or pick up medications for you

 “Hospitals throughout the country and state health departments are putting procedures in place to try to reduce exposure, so most hospitals have some sort of screening in place to try to quickly identify people who are at risk and provide those individuals with masks and isolation and appropriate testing,” says Dr. Moore.

-The CDC says that cases of COVID-19 will increase over time, and it is likely to be a widespread problem that could last for months.
-Because this is a rapidly changing situation, it’s wise to pay attention to the CDC’s updates to continue assessing the risks.
+Because this is a rapidly changing situation, it’s wise to pay attention to the CDC’s updates to continue assessing the risks in your area.

 “Since this is such a changing landscape, it’s important for people to visit CDC.gov or their state health department website for updated information,” says Dr. Moore.
 “Some hospitals and state health departments are also setting up hotlines to help keep people informed or answer questions.”